ontolex/morph/draft.md

 The example below illustrates the modelling of inflection classes and rules for the generation of the genitive singular of *lupus* in Latin.

-    lupus a ontolex:LexicalEntry ;
+    :lupus a ontolex:LexicalEntry ;
         ontolex:canonicalForm :lupus_form ;
         ontolex:morphologicalPattern :firstDeclension .

-    gen_sg_rule a morph:InflectionRule ;
+    :gen_sg_rule a morph:InflectionRule ;
         morph:example "lupi" ;
         morph:replacement ? ;
         morph:inflectionClass :firstDeclension ;